This Day in History on 23 January

 The historical events hold a lot of value for aspirants who are sitting for UPSC competitive exams including the IAS Exam.

-On this page, we will list all historical events that have occurred on 23 January.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 23 January.
+The students can refer to them while preparing for all competitive exams and banking exams.

 Death/ Death Anniversary

 2018: Hugh Masekela, South African trumpeter, composer and singer (b.
 1939)

 2018: Wyatt Tee Walker, American civil rights activist and pastor (b.
 1928)